Diwali Deal : Flat 20% off + 2 free self-paced courses + $200 Voucher - SCHEDULE CALL

 In general ExecutorService is more general with the motive to solve all general problems.
 While the Fork/Join acts as specialization of ExecutorService, that is designed to handle eval if the tasks can be recursively divided in smaller sub-tasks and then executed, and hence why would it not take advantage of it to provide the performance benefits.
 You will find these concepts in detail in a Java online course focused on Concurrency and Parallelism.

 Q105).
-What is the significance of the volatile keyword in ensuring visibility of changes across threads in Java?
+What is the significance of the volatile keyword in ensuring visibility of changes across threads in Core Java?

 Ans.
 The volatile keyword in Java is used as an indicator to tell the JVM that a variable will be modified by different threads.
 The value of this variable will never be cached in a register and all writes to this variable will be written back to the main memory immediately.
 Understanding volatile keyword is critical for core Java interviews and can be a tough nut to crack, especially the concept of memory visibility and instruction reordering.
 Similarly experienced Java developer would also be aware of the volatile keyword for preventing compiler optimization and reorder of instruction.